ramjan1729/Mean-and-Variance/README.md

 # Output :

 # Results :
-The mean and variance of arrivals of objects from feeder using probability distribution is calculated.
+The mean and variance of arrivals of objects from feeder using probability distribution are calculated.